IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt-site.md

     ![](_attachments/errorMessage.png)

-1. Click the link below to open a browser to the IBM Cloud portal.
+1. Click the following link to open a browser to the IBM Cloud portal.

     <a href="https://cloud.ibm.com/vmware/resources/vdc" target="_blank">IBM Cloud portal - VCF as a Service</a>

-2. If not already in the {{itz.account}}, switch to the {{itz.account}} IBM Cloud account.
+2. If not already in the {{itz.account}} account, switch to the {{itz.account}} IBM Cloud account.

-    Depending on the size of the browser window, the switch account menu will vary as seen in these two animated images.
+    Depending on the size of the browser window, the switch account menu varies as seen in these two animated images.

     ![](_attachments/switchAccount3.gif)